Luca-Menghini/psicostat_template/content/en/post/experience-sampling-methods/index.md

 image:
   placement: 3
 math: true
+projects:
+  experience-sampling-measurement-of-workplace-stress
-title: Experience Sampling Methods: Measuring experiences in real time
+title: 'Experience Sampling Methods: Measuring experiences in real time'
 ---

 ***Experience Sampling Methods (ESM)*** *include a set of tools for the repeated and systematic sampling of psychological states, experiences, and activities in real time, in free-living conditions*.